hrishim/mail_chat/docs/rag-implementation.md

 ### Picking the right data store

+### Chroma
+Chroma is an **open-source vector database** specifically designed for storing and retrieving vector embeddings, along with **associated metadata**.
+It is widely used in AI applications such as semantic search, recommendation systems, and optimizing large language models (LLMs).

 ### FAISS
 FAISS is not a traditional database, but rather a specialized library designed for efficient similarity search and clustering of high-dimensional data.
 It is focused primarily on